TOP

 Now that your proposal for a Dagstuhl Seminar or Dagstuhl Perspectives Workshop (both will in the following be denoted by "seminar" for short) has been accepted, our service team will keep track of all steps for a successful seminar preparation and will request all necessary materials from you as soon as reasonable.
 You can support our work by responding in time.

 While most of the preparation is handled by Schloss Dagstuhl's team, directing the seminar itself is the responsibility of the organizers, as is the follow-up after.
+For that reason, Schloss Dagstuhl expects all members of the organizer team to attend and actively participate in the moderation of this seminar, thereby ensuring its success.

 Contact: Seminars